ajmpawlik/CV-Aleksandra-Pawlik/README.md

 *__Business Development Managager / Radio Host__*

-The responsibilities covered building the client base, sales and marketing, organization of events and donor relationship management, as well as presenting a live radio show:
+The responsibilities covered building the client base, sales and marketing, organization of events and donor relationship management, as well as presenting a live radio show.
-•	Managed organization of the MTN Nawroz Kiting Festival 2012 with a live broadcast from 3 locations reaching 4000 participants and listeners in 5 provinces.
-•	Responsible for mentoring junior staff is sales and marketing techniques.
-•	Managed donor relations for $300,000 USAID supported project for the expansion of the radio coverage to 8 provinces of Afghanistan.
-•	Designed and presented live show “Give Me 5” reaching Afghan youth 3 times a week with educational and entreating content in English.
-• Designed and presented live show “Give Me 5” reaching Afghan youth 3 times a week with the educational and entertaining content in English

 :poland: **CEBOS Public Opinion Research Centre** (Mar 2011 to Dec 2011) Warsaw, Poland